-Based on the protocol model of the preceding section, we define now two classes of protocols, namely channel protocols and (concrete) application protocols.
-The extended version [16] introduces the additional class of abstract application protocols.
+Based on the protocol model of the preceding section, we define now three classes of protocols, namely channel protocols, concrete and abstract application protocols.
+We focus on concrete application protocols in the main part of this report and treat abstract application protocols in the appendices.

 We write app(A) if A belongs to the class of concrete application protocols and channel(C) if C belongs to the class of channel protocols.
-Our composition results are based on these classes, i.e., we allow $A\langle C \rangle{\mathsf{E}}$ -running A over C-only for protocols with app(A) and channel(C).
+Our composition results are based on these classes, i.e., we allow $A\langle C\rangle{\mathsf{F}}$ -running A over C-only for protocols with app(A) and channel(C).